-Lightstream will not divulge personal information such as date of birth or cell phone number of personnel to Customer.
+Lightstream will not divulge personal information such as date of birth or cell phone number, or other sensitive information of personnel to Customer.

 Appendix A: List of Standard and Non-Standard Changes

 Lightstream distinguishes two types of changes, largely following ITIL principles.